Controllable Video Generation with Provable Disentanglement: Introduction

 These limitations of previous approaches motivate us to rethink the paradigm of video generation.
 Inspired by recent advancements in nonlinear Independent Component Analysis (ICA) \citep{hyvarinen2017nonlinear, khemakhem2020variational, yao2022temporally,hyvarinen2016unsupervised} and the successful applications like video understanding \citep{chen2024caring}, we propose the Controllable Video Generative Adversarial Network (\ourmes) with a Temporal Transition Module plugin.
-Building upon StyleGAN2-ADA \cite{Karras2020ada}, we distinguish between two types of factors: the dynamic factors that evolve over time, referred to as \textbf{style dynamics}, and the static factors that remain unchanged, which we call \textbf{content elements}.
-This distinction clarifies the separation between style dynamics (motion), and content elements (identity), allowing for more precise control.
-By leveraging the minimal change principle, we demonstrate their blockwise identifiability \citep{von2021self,li2024subspace} and find the conditions under which motion and identity can be disentangled, explaining the effectiveness of the previous line of methods that separate motion and identity.
+Building upon StyleGAN2-ADA \citep{Karras2020ada}, we distinguish between two types of factors: the dynamic factors that evolve over time, referred to as \textbf{style dynamics}, and the static factors that remain unchanged, which we call \textbf{content elements}. \syf{We also distinguish between different components within the dynamics}, allowing for more precise control.
+By leveraging the minimal change principle, we demonstrate their block-wise identifiability \citep{von2021self,li2024subspace} and find the conditions under which motion and identity can be disentangled, explaining the effectiveness of the previous line of \syf{video generation} methods that separate motion and identity.
 In addition, we employ sufficient change property to disentangle different concepts of motion, such as head movement or eye blinking.
 Specifically, we introduce a flow \citep{rezende2015variational} mechanism to ensure that the estimated style dynamics are mutually independent conditioned on the historical information.
 Furthermore, we prove the component-wise identifiability of the style dynamics and provide a disentanglement guarantee for the motion in the video.